Higher Education and Teaching

 The Higher Education and Teaching Pathway will provide opportunities for PhD Graduate Students and Postdoctoral Affiliates to enhance and develop their skills to more effectively teach science in the classroom, whether that classroom is at a research-intensive institute (R1) or a primarily undergraduate institute (PUI).
 At R1s, cutting-edge research is the name of the game, and investigators work to obtain funding to conduct research, with teaching considered a secondary duty of the faculty (ref 1).
 PUIs may still conduct research with undergraduate students and obtain funding to support those research efforts, but a greater emphasis is placed on teaching.
 PUIs that you might be familiar with would be small liberal arts colleges, small regional universities, and community colleges.
 Although all these careers are considered academia, expectations regarding responsibilities – teaching, research and service – at each academic organization will be quite different, and the faculty hiring process will reflect those differences.
 Ideally, during your graduate and postdoctoral training, you should develop a teaching trajectory that would best align with the institution(s) at which you are most interested in establishing a position (ref 2).

 The URBEST Pathway will help to provide resources, skills and partnerships for each trainee to become proficient at sharing their research and knowledge of science in an educational setting in whatever arena they choose.
 Pathways within higher education do not only include opportunities for tenure-track professor positions, but also non-tenure track teaching-focused positions.
 Other teaching venues besides R1s and PUIs include K-12 education, museums and zoos.
 The Teaching Pathway will provide foundational skills and experiences for trainees interested in more effectively teaching their science and/or exploring careers in education.
-The pathway will be directed by Dr. Jenny Hadingham, Assistant Director & Lecturer at Center for Excellence in Teaching & Learning (CETL).
+The pathway will be co-directed by Dr. Jenny Hadingham, Assistant Director & Lecturer at Center for Excellence in Teaching & Learning (CETL), and Dr. Kyle Trenshaw, Educational Development Specialist for Natural Sciences & Engineering.

 Explore the Teaching Pathway